ajaaliconsulting/leafy/README.md

 ### Search

-Leafy can run Depth First Search (DFS) and Breadth First Search (BFS) on a graph and return the graph search properties
+Leafy can run Depth First Search (DFS) and Breadth First Search (BFS) on a graph and return the graph search properties.

 To run a search we need to define the graph to search and the node to start from.
-Before you can view the properties you must run the search with `.run()`.
+Before you can view the properties we must call `.run()`.

 ```python
 >>> from leafy.search import DFS